thwee-alchemist/chess/README.md

 # Usage:
 Open the above link and drag the pieces into position.
 They will lock over the board, but no other restriction is applied.
-Alternatively, download page might work.
+Save page as for ghost chess.